-Strawberry and Cream Cupcakes: Moist cupcakes flavored with strawberry nectar and topped with delicious Strawberry Swiss Meringue Buttercream.
+Strawberry and Cream Cupcakes have a strawberry nectar and are topped with delicious Strawberry Swiss Meringue Buttercream.

 I keep going and sitting down with my laptop hoping something will pour out of me.